When Young Sikhs Drift Away: Rebuilding Trust Through Gurmat and Dharmic Unity

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-The post recommends youth-led arth vichaar circles and Gurmat study sessions, participatory budgeting for seva projects, and structured mentorships.
-It also calls for digital literacy workshops and conversations about mental health framed by chardi kala and Ardas.
+The article recommends youth-led arth vichaar circles, Gurmat study sessions, participatory budgeting, structured mentorship, and digital literacy workshops grounded in Gurmat.
+It also encourages mental health conversations framed through chardi kala and Ardas.

-The piece suggests indicators such as participation and retention across age groups, volunteer sign-ups and mentorship matches, satisfaction and belonging scores, conflict-resolution timelines, and cross-dharmic service projects.
-Publishing these measures with reflections demonstrates integrity and strengthens leadership confidence.
+Suggested indicators include participation and retention across age groups, volunteer sign-ups, mentorship matches, satisfaction and belonging surveys, conflict-resolution timelines, and cross-dharmic service projects.
+Publishing these measures with lessons learned can strengthen confidence in leadership.